vimc/ts_data_visualisation/README.md

 ## Quick start:
 This method is ideal for UI development where the data does not matter at all.
 1. Generate completely fake data by running `npm run generate-fake-data`
-2. `npm run build-dev` or `npm run-build-dev-watch`
+1. `npm run build-dev` or `npm run-build-dev-watch`
-3. open `out/index.html` in a browser to view the compiled app.
+1. `cd out && python -m SimpleHTTPServer` to serve the compiled files.
-4. Depending on your browser you may need to set up a local HTTPServer.
-One of the easiest ways to do this for our purposes is to use Python's `SimpleHTTPServer` module.
+1. Visit localhost:8000 in your browser to view the app.

 Note that the fake data only contains points for years 2014 - 2020 and for the most recent 3 touchstones.